India’s bold announcements at the Glasgow COP leave too much to the imagination

-Energy security, viz. reduced dependence on imported fuel, universal and affordable energy access, and environmental sustainability, constitute the Trilemma of objectives that Indian energy and climate policymaking seeks to address.
-This involves harnessing the synergies and negotiating the trade-offs in 'satisficing' these objectives.
+Energy security universal and affordable energy access, and environmental sustainability, constitutes the trilemma of objectives that Indian energy and climate policymaking seeks to address.
+This involves harnessing the synergies and negotiating the trade-offs in satisficing these objectives.
 Between 2010-20 India's emissions grew by 50% with coal capacity additions growing at three times the electricity demand growth between 2012-17.
-India's focus on energy self-sufficiency meant enhanced reliance on domestic coal, leading to a net surplus electricity availability at an all- India level, though distribution-side challenges remain.
-Similarly, India is committed to expanding clean cooking choices across rural India where the majority households still use highly polluting non-commercial biomass: notwithstanding the trade-offs between curbing of highly damaging effect of indoor air pollution (especially on women and girls) and additional greenhouse gas (GHG) emissions by switching to non-polluting LPG.
+India's focus on energy self-sufficiency meant enhanced reliance on domestic coal, leading to a net surplus of wholesale electricity availability at an all- India level, though distribution-side challenges remain.
+Similarly, India is committed to expanding clean cooking choices across rural India where the majority households still use highly polluting non-commercial biomass: notwithstanding the trade-offs between curbing of highly damaging effect of indoor air pollution and additional greenhouse gas (GHG) emissions by switching to non-polluting LPG.

-From energy-sufficiency, India's energy policy focus has transitioned to efficient management of energy demand and clean energy penetration in the latter half of the last decade.
-This shift coincided with India's rather tepid Nationally Determined Contribution (NDC) announcement of 33-35% reduction in emissions intensity of GDP by 2030 versus 2005 levels, and 40% non-fossil contribution in total installed capacity at the 21st Conference of Parties (COP 21) in 2015.
-India's internal plans of 100 giga-watt (GW) solar and 175 GW of total renewable installed capacity by 2022, together with large hydro and nuclear expansion meant India would easily over-achieve its 40% non-fossil contribution, even with slippages.
+From energy-sufficiency perspective, India's energy policy focus has transitioned to efficient management of energy demand and clean energy penetration in the latter half of the last decade.
+This shift coincided with India's rather tepid Nationally Determined Contribution (NDC) announcement of 33-35% reduction in emissions intensity of GDP by 2030 versus 2005 levels, and 40% non-fossil contribution in total installed capacity at the Twentieth Conference of Parties (COP 21) in 2015.
+India's internal plans of 100 giga-watt (GW) solar and 175 GW of total renewable installed capacity by 2022, together with large hydro and nuclear expansion meant India would easily over-achieve its 40% non-fossil contribution, even even if it underperforms on its renewable targets.
 Similarly, despite its coal capacity additions in the last decade, India is set to meet its 1st NDC emission intensity reduction much prior to the 2030 deadline, thanks to a robust GDP growth outlook and autonomous improvements in energy intensity.